- Chinese Internet technologies, politics, and policies

 - Mixed and emerging methods (online and offline, qualitative and quantitative, big data)

-Jiang, M. (Forthcoming).
+Jiang, M. (2017).
 Graft borders onto the Internet: Chinese Internet sovereignty.
-Proceedings of Law, Borders and Speech Conference.
+In Daphne Kellner (Ed.), Law, Borders, and Speech conference: Proceedings and materials (pp.65-77).
 Stanford Law School.

-* This chapter is based on a presentation I gave at the Law, Borders and Speech conference organized by the Center for Internet & Society at Stanford Law School on October 24-25, 2016.
+* This is a presentation I gave at the Law, Borders and Speech conference organized by the Center for Internet & Society at Stanford Law School on October 24-25, 2016.

 * This is a Chinese version of my 2014 article published in Media & Society, translated for a special section of the Chinese communication journal China Media Report.
 I translated a large portion of the article myself.